Yes, it’s common to experience contractions before your water breaks; labor often starts with contractions alone.

 Understanding the Relationship Between Contractions and Water Breaking

 Labor is a complex process, and many expectant mothers wonder about the sequence of events that signal its onset.
 One of the most frequently asked questions is, Can I Have Contractions Without My Water Breaking?
 The answer is a clear yes.
-In fact, for many women, contractions begin hours or even days before their water breaks.
+In fact, for many women, contractions begin hours before their water breaks, and some people notice mild on-and-off contractions for much longer during the early phase.
 This means labor can start without the amniotic sac rupturing immediately.

 Contractions are the rhythmic tightening and relaxing of the uterine muscles.
 They help to thin (efface) and open (dilate) the cervix, preparing for childbirth.
 The rupture of membranes, commonly known as “water breaking,” happens when the amniotic sac surrounding the baby tears, releasing amniotic fluid.
 While these two events are connected as part of labor, they don’t always occur simultaneously.